-Hints and tips on how to best succeed in a role.
+Hints and tips on how to get booked.

 What do I need to be a successful Background Extra?